carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-cov.rst

 filtered to only show the coverage for the files listed in *SOURCES*.

 If no source files are provided, a summary line is printed for each file in the coverage data.
-If any files are provided, summaries are shown for each function in the listed files instead.
+If any files are provided, summaries can be shown for each function in the listed files if the ``-show-functions`` option is enabled.

 For information on compiling programs for coverage and generating profile data, see :ref:`llvm-cov-show`.